Avoiding Federal Court: Handle Potential IP Infringement Carefully

 1. Understanding “Case or Controversy”

-Article III of the U.S. Constitution mandates that federal courts may only preside over real, active disputes.
-Simply having a patent or trademark doesn’t create a “case” on its own—accusing someone of infringement can. - Triggering Litigation
+Article III of the U.S. Constitution requires that federal courts may only preside over real, active disputes.
+Simply having a patent or trademark doesn’t create a “case” on its own.
+The minute you accuse somebody of infringing, you can create a case or controversy.

-If you send a letter to someone implying or claiming that they infringe your patent, you’ve given them the jurisdictional basis to file a federal lawsuit seeking a declaratory judgment.
+If you send a letter to a company implying or claiming that they infringe your patent, you’ve create the case or controversy the company needs to run to federal court seeking a declaratory judgment.
 This allows them to ask the court to rule on validity or non-infringement.
+If you don’t have a small fortune ready to wire to a law firm, you are quite likely to lose the case.

 2. Patent and Trademark Risks